XTLS/Xray-docs-next/docs/en/document/level-2/iptables_gid.md

 iptables -t mangle -A XRAY ! -s Gateway_LAN_IPv4_Subnet -j RETURN

 # Mark TCP packets with 1, forward to port 12345
-# Traffic is accepted by Xray dokodemo-door only if mark is set to 1
+# Traffic is accepted by Xray tunnel only if mark is set to 1
 iptables -t mangle -A XRAY -p tcp -j TPROXY --on-port 12345 --tproxy-mark 1 iptables -t mangle -A XRAY -p udp -j TPROXY --on-port 12345 --tproxy-mark 1
 # Apply rules